CoreySumma/Spaceman/pseudocode/pseudo.md

 <!-- Constants -->
 - Word stored or each letter stored in a var or Array
 - Letters to choose from
--
+- Visuals [maybe crop each part of spaceship or spaceman]

 <!-- App's state (variables) -->